1and1/ioc-unit/README.md

 [see](https://github.com/1and1/ejb-cdi-unit/tree/master/examples/ex7-simplerest)

+## Test of a camunda BPM processing

+To support testing of processes ejb-cdi-unit contains CdiProcessEngineTestCase.
+Tests derived from that can start processes, ...
+The test from engine-cdi are ported to ejb-cdi-unit-camunda.

 # Restrictions
 The helpers have been developed as required, therefore it was not necessarily a  goal to fully adhere to the J2EE-standard: